X8shades/Dune/recap.md

 killed both [[Laza tigers]]
 - Leto went to Jacurutu on a worm
 - Ghanima hypnotized herself so people don't know where Leto is going
+- Ghanima got heavily wounded on her arm and leg